• Skip to primary navigation

 January 8, 2015 by Marcy Litle Leave a Comment

 Last fall, a small group of women at RCWMS read The New Jim Crow together over several weeks.
-This was after the shooting of Michael Brown, before decisions by grand juries not to indict the police officer who killed him, nor the officer responsible for the death of Eric Garner.
-The book, which came out in 2010, […]
+This was after the shooting of Michael Brown, before decisions by grand juries not […]

 Filed Under: Books